Introduction: Author Peter Quinn

 In 1979, Quinn was appointed to the staff of Governor Hugh Carey as chief speechwriter.
 He continued in that role under Governor Mario Cuomo, helping craft the Governor's 1984 Democratic Convention speech and his address on religion and politics at Notre Dame University.

 His 1994 novel Banished Children of Eve won a 1995 American Book Award.
-Looking for Jimmy: In Search of Irish America, a collection of non-fiction pieces, was published in 2007.
+Looking for Jimmy: In Search of Irish Americaem>, a collection of non-fiction pieces, was published in 2007.
 National Book Award-winner Colum McCann has summed up Quinn's trilogy of historical detective novels -- Hour of the Cat (2005), The Man Who Never Returned (2010), and Dry Bones (2013) -- as "generous and agile and profound."
+All his books are currently in print and available from The Overlook Press.

 Along with his book writing, Quinn was the editor of The Recorder: The Journal of the American Irish Historical Society from 1986 to 1993.
 He has published articles and reviews in The New York Times, Commonweal, America, American Heritage, The Catholic Historical Review, The Philadelphia Enquirer, The L.A.
 Times, Eiré-Ireland, and in numerous other newspapers and journals.

-Married to Kathleen Burbank Quinn, he and his wife (a fellow native of the Bronx) reside in Hastings-on-Hudson, New York.
+He and his wife, Kathleen Burbank Quinn (a fellow native of the Bronx), reside in Hastings-on-Hudson, New York.
 They are the parents of two grown children.